 Many students find that they prefer to chat live with tutors using our live, drop-in Zoom tutoring on Ask a Tutor: Live.
 If you are interested in talking to a tutor live on Zoom to get help with your questions, check out this service by clicking on this link!

 Announcement about Exams, Quizzes, and Projects:

 Please DO NOT submit quiz or exam questions or other assignments your instructors have told you not to receive outside help completing.
 Ask a Tutor works with faculty to ensure students do not receive help on these assessments, and follows the Edmonds College Student Code of Conduct as it relates to Academic Dishonesty.

-Current Response Wait Time: 1 to 3 hours - this may be longer depending on the subject & our tutor schedules
+Current Response Wait Time: 1-4 hours, depending on the subject & our tutors' schedules (sometimes longer)

 Question Limits: Please submit each form only ONE time per hour and ask only 1 or 2 questions each time you submit a form.

 Use the links below to submit your questions to tutors:

 Please note: While you can submit questions at any time, day or night, our tutors are online answering questions only during the hours listed below.